ktsn/vuex-smart-module/README.md

 ### Register Module Dynamically

-You can use `registerModule` to register a module and `unregisterModule` to unregister.
+You can use `registerModule` to register a module and `unregisterModule` to unregister it.

 ```ts
 import { registerModule, unregisterModule } from 'vuex-smart-module'